Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 1.5 Psychological consequences of long waiting times

-- Depression and lack of motivation increase,
+- Depression and lack of motivation are increasing,

 - Many patients feel abandoned,